Surgical Pathology of the Canine Male Reproductive Tract by

 There is one plasmacytoma of the penis recorded in the YagerBest Histovet database.

-Two cases of invasive soft tissue sarcoma are in the Yager-Best Histovet database.
+Two cases of invasive soft tissue tumor are in the Yager-Best Histovet database.
 Each was a high grade lesion composed of infiltrative spindle shaped cells.

 Congenital anomalies